FRC3407/FRC3407/lContact.md

 Please contact us at mounsviewrobotics@gmail.com if you need any assistance.

-## We accept new members during september.
-Here is how to register for the team:
+We accept new members only during september.

+## Here is how to register for the team:

 ### Step 1: Registration through FIRST